EventStore/eventstore.org/_posts/2013-07-07-catch-up-subscriptions-with-the-event-store.md

 We have had many questions about how to use the catch-up subscriptions in the C# Event Store Client API.
 In this post I'll build out a simple example of a console application which receives a callback each time an event is written to the built-in statistics stream.

 Contrary to what some have thought, catch-up subscriptions are implemented as part of the client, and have been available in the client API version 1.1.0 which has been on NuGet for some time.
-As we're coming up to a big release which changes some aspects of the client API, I'll build out this sample for both the version currently available on NuGet, and then in the next post for the version which can be built from the development branch and will shortly be available as part of version 2 of Event Store.
+As we’re coming up to a big release which changes some aspects of the client API, I'll build out this sample for both the version currently available on NuGet, and then in the next post for the version which can be built from the development branch and will shortly be available as part of version 2 of Event Store.

 We’ll first take a look at using the current stable release, which is server version 1.0.1 and client API 1.1.0.